Guardians

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to All four Guardians make the active choice to join the reformed Patriot team.
 They commit to training together and confronting Kuratov, leaving behind their isolated existence and entering the world of active superheroism., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat False defeat: The Guardians face Kuratov's forces in a major confrontation and suffer a significant setback.
+Of particular interest, this crucial beat False defeat: The Guardians face Kuratov's forces in a major confrontation and suffer a significant setback.
 Kuratov demonstrates the true extent of his power by controlling massive technological systems.
 The team realizes they're outmatched, and the stakes dramatically increase., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 The synthesis moment: The Guardians realize they must truly fight as one unified force, not as individuals.
 They understand Kuratov's weakness or formulate a plan that combines all their powers.
 Armed with new resolve and understanding, they break into Act 3., demonstrating the transformation achieved throughout the journey.